ranjeetha-virdi/Time_series_forecasting/README.md

 It is going to create a global model but its going to learn individual time series as well, thats why we need to feed additional info to the model.
 ![index](https://github.com/ranjeetha-virdi/Time_series_forecasting/assets/81987445/b74e49b1-9239-49f8-97b9-1d0faf4b18af)

+#### Step 5: We will split the data into Train and Test dataset(note: never schuffel time series data as order of the data is very important for us)
+We will split the data, we know that the data is recorded in an interval of 15 mins.
+Therefore we have four observations per hour, hence for 24 hrs we have around 96 observations.
+We want to make prediction for 7 days hence prediction length of 96*7=672.